Slaitroc/RicciPaoliGrisoni/RASD.md

 **Flow of Events:**
 1. The university selects the "Sign up" option.
 2. The platform open the sign-up page.
-3. The university selects the "University" option, provides the required information (University Name, University description, VAT number, name of the University office that will manage the internship program, email and password) and click the "Sign Up" button.
+3. The university selects the "University" option, provides the required information (University Name, University description, VAT number, email of the University office that will manage the internship program, and password) and click the "Sign Up" button.
-4. S&C sends a confirmation email to the provided email address through the Email Provider.
+4. The platform sends a confirmation email to the provided email address through the Email Provider.
 5. The platform confirms the registration by clicking on the link in the email.
 6. The platform validates the VAT number and checks if it is unique.
 7. The platform confirms the registration and activates the account.